microsoft/vscode-wiki/Issue-Tracking.md

 To enable planning across repositories all the Visual Studio Code related repositories need to define the same milestones.

 ## Iteration Planning
-We use issues for iteration plans and test plans:
+We use issues for iteration plans and the wiki for the test plan.
 - Iteration Plans have a label `iteration-plan` with `tasks` [ ] for the different items.
 The individual items are tracked in existing issues (bugs, feature requests).
 If there is no existing issue then a new issue with the label `plan-item` is created.
 Here is an [example](https://github.com/Microsoft/vscode/issues/917).
-- Test Plans have a label `test-plan`, here is an [example](https://github.com/Microsoft/vscode/issues/1096).
+- We use a wiki page for a test plan.
+Here is an [example](https://github.com/Microsoft/vscode/wiki/December-Test-Plan).